Social media plays a huge part in marketing today. It is one of the effective ways to promote a brand even with a limited budget.

 Our social media visitors rarely sign up directly from clicking on a link we promote on Facebook, Twitter, or LinkedIn, but they often do sign up for a trial later down the path, with social media as their entry point.

-Along these lines, even if you’re not seeing direct to conversion paths from your customers’ social media activity, it’s a really bad idea to discount the impact of social media entirely and fail to give it the care and time it deserves as an engagement tool, above all else.
+Along these lines, even if you’re not seeing direct to conversion paths from your customers’ social media activity, it’s a terrible idea to discount the impact of social media entirely and fail to give it the care and time it deserves as an engagement tool, above all else.

 This drives a significant amount of engagement for the brand; much more than if we were just to post a photo or piece of self-generated content ourselves.
 With the customers’ permission, we can then use this content in emails and other campaigns.